Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 :::warning
 This command is for recreation purposes **only**.

 Constellation Network is not a financial advisor.
-Information obtained from CoinGecko and does not represent any opinions or financial advise of or from Constellation Network.
+Information is sourced from CoinGecko and does not represent the opinions or financial advice of Constellation Network.
 :::

 | Title | Description |